TheOfficialLOE/Addis/README.md

 In lots of chat application, I kept encountering the lack of features like seen status and count of unread messages, so I decided to build my own.

-Btw, one of my friends suggested the name, it's kinda funny.

 </div>

 ## Getting Started